SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 There are four ways to handle errors:

-* Use ``try`` in a function marked with ``throws`` to handle the error by allowing the error to propagating, and then handling the error in the scope where the function is called.
+* Use ``try`` in a function marked with ``throws`` to handle the error by allowing the error to propagate, and then handling the error in the scope where the function was called.

 * Use ``try`` in a ``do``-``catch`` block to handle the error using a block of code.